 Follow these additional tips to keep your hearing aids clean and dry outdoors:

-If you do accidentally get your hearing aids wet, don’t panic—they aren’t necessarily damaged beyond repair.
+If you do accidentally end up with wet hearing aids, don’t panic—they aren’t necessarily damaged beyond repair.
 Here’s what to do:

 Spending some time in the sun won’t harm your hearing aids, but excessive heat (from extreme weather, leaving your hearing aids in direct sunlight, etc.) can damage internal components, melt external components and drastically reduce battery life.

-Here are a few tips for keeping your hearing aids safe from heat:
+Here are a few tips for taking care of your hearing aids when it comes to heat:

 Your hearing aids are a big investment, and you want them to last you for many years.
 Though summer weather can present a challenge to these high-tech devices, these steps will help you keep them functioning at peak performance, so you can enjoy all the wonderful sounds of the season.
 The better you take care of your hearing aids, the better they’ll take care of you.